-There are many misconceptions and myths about the military floating around out there.
+Many misconceptions and myths about the military are floating around out there.
 Often when I run into people and tell them that I am in the military, I spend most of my time busting myths about the military.
-Here are five common myths busted.
+Here are five common ones.

-BUSTED!
 This is probably as far from the truth as you can get.
 The military actually has to know about any run-ins with the law, no matter how minor.
-All branches of the military run FBI background checks on all prospective members.
-However, just because you have a glitch in your past doesn’t necessarily mean you can’t join the military.
-Commanders can authorize waivers for certain offenses although approved waivers will make some jobs unavailable.
-The reason some jobs become unavailable is because certain jobs require security clearances.
-This means the member will have access to classified and/or top-secret information and this access requires top-secret security clearances.
-If you have a glitch in your past, check with your local recruiter to see if a waiver is possible.
+All military branches run FBI background checks on prospective members.
+However, just because you have a glitch in your past doesn't mean you can't join the military.
+Commanders can authorize waivers for certain offenses, although approved waivers will make some jobs unavailable because they require security clearances.
+This means the member will have access to classified and/or top-secret information, and that access requires top-secret security clearances.
+If you have a glitch in your past, check with your local recruiter to see whether a waiver is possible.

 The military's benefits and pay are not competitive with the civilian world.

-BUSTED!
 The military offers very competitive pay and benefit packages.
 Entry-level pay and benefits are hands down superior to entry-level jobs in the civilian sector.
-Just try to find an entry-level job that starts at $1300/mo, pays for food, housing, medical, education, 30 days paid vacation, and many more benefits.
+Just try to find an entry-level job that starts at $1,300/month and pays for food, housing, medical, education, 30 days of vacation and many more benefits.

 Women have a hard time achieving success in the military.